AelinXYZ/aelin/README.md

 - `string memory _symbol` used as part of the symbol of the ERC20 pool and deal token
 - `uint _purchaseTokenCap`- the max amount of purchase tokens that can be used to buy pool tokens. if set to 0 the deal is uncapped
 - `address _purchaseToken` the purchase token used to buy the pool token
-- `uint _duration` the duration of the pool. if no deal is created by the end of the duration, the purchaser may withdraw their funds
+- `uint _duration` the duration of the pool which starts after the purchase expiry period ends. if no deal is created by the end of the duration, the purchaser may withdraw their funds
 - `uint _sponsorFee`- an optional fee from the sponsor set between 0 and 98%
-- `address _sponsor` the address of the sponsor
 - `uint _purchaseExpiry` the amount of time a purchaser has to buy a pool token before the sponsor can create the deal

 Requirements: